mjwall/dotfiles/dotemacs.d/site-lisp/ensime_2.9.2-0.9.8.8/README.md

 ## Getting Started

-__1) Install scala-mode__
+__1) Install scala-mode2__

-Although it's not required, ENSIME is designed to compliment scala-mode. scala-mode can be found in the Scala distribution under ./misc/scala-tool-support/emacs/.
+Although it's not required, ENSIME is designed to compliment an existing scala major mode. scala-mode2 is an excellent scala mode, and can be found at https://github.com/hvesalai/scala-mode2

 __2) Install the ENSIME Server__

-Download the ENSIME distribution from the github [downloads page](http://github.com/aemoncannon/ensime/downloads).
+Download the ENSIME distribution from the [releases page](https://www.dropbox.com/sh/ryd981hq08swyqr/V9o9rDvxkS/ENSIME%20Releases).
 Unpack the ENSIME distribution into a directory of your choosing.

 Add the following lines to your .emacs file: